joshelser/hbase-native-testing/README.md

 docker run --network=host --rm -it hbase-native
 ```

-Add the hostname of your machine to /etc/hosts with the IP shown as the default route in the output of `route` (e.g. 192.168.35.1 for me)
+Add the hostname of your machine to /etc/hosts with the IP shown as the default gateway in the output of `route` (e.g. 192.168.35.1 for me)

 The following should work to build the code: